philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): All

-Plots showing the membership of children's mothers to the different states in the MDEATH_SCHED_STATE
+Plots showing the membership of children's mothers to the different states in the MDETAILED_STATE

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-85](figure/unnamed-chunk-85.png)